AP Top 25 Reality Check: Blue bloods chasing No. 2 Bearcats | Times Leader

 Next: at Navy, Saturday.

-Reality check: The only thing the Bearcats can do about their suspect competition is rip it to shreds and they have been doing just that, with nothing but double-digit victories and 108-24 in the last two games.
+Reality check: The only thing the Bearcats can do about their suspect competition is rip it to shreds and they have been doing just that, with nothing but double-digit victories and a combined score of 108-24 in the last two games.

 Ranked: This works.